 Sea beans grow rampant down at the Key Peninsula.
 They’re everywhere, just waiting to be harvested.
-I’d never known about this bounty, hiding in plain site, until Melanie introduced me to this salty snack during Sunday morning’s low tide.
+I’d never known about this bounty, hiding in plain site, until one Sunday morning’s low tide.
 They’re certainly very cute, and harvesting them could not be easier.
 But what ARE they?

 At low tide, you just walk up to an unsuspecting clump, take out your pocket knife, and clip off a few branches of the succulent greens, down by the base.